 Traveling with Kids

 I think it’s easiest to bring a stroller through the airport since I will usually need one at my travel destination anyway.
-It also makes it easier for the kids to keep up when we’re rushing through the airport, and keeps them from getting lost.
+It also makes it easier for the kids to keep up when we’re rushing through the airport and keeps them from getting lost.
 If you choose to do this, you can bring it all the way through the airport.
 When you get to your departure gate, bring it up to the desk for a tag.
 They will then check it when you board the plane.

 For babies who are too young to go in a stroller without a car seat, I like to use a Moby Wrap.
 You are allowed to keep a child in the wrap throughout the entire flying process (including security and boarding the plane).
+Also, take a puffy blanket to keep work as well!

 Most airlines allow families with kids to board the plane early.
 Take advantage of this!
 Sit as close to the front as possible so that you can be one of the first ones off.